delight-im/PHP-Auth/README.md

 During development, you may want to disable the request limiting or throttling performed by this library.
 To do so, pass `false` to the constructor as the fourth argument, which is named `$throttling`.
 The feature is enabled by default.

+During the lifetime of a session, some user data may be changed remotely, either by a client in another session or by an administrator.
+That means this information must be regularly resynchronized with its authoritative source in the database, which this library does automatically.
+By default, this happens every five minutes.
+If you want to change this interval, pass a custom interval in seconds to the constructor as the fifth argument, which is named `$sessionResyncInterval`.

 ### Registration (sign up)

 ```php